-Guidance on 'What to do' and support for implementation of the approaches, methods and tools recommended is provided in a number of Technical Briefs which set out good practice.
+Guidance on 'What to do' and support for implementation of the approaches, methods and tools recommended is provided in a number of Technical Briefs and a Guidance Note which set out good practice.
 These are illustrated by 'Examples of how to ...' for different contexts, approaches and technologies.
 The inter-relationship between the documents is shown in Figure 2.2.

-The Technical Briefs include:
+The Technical Briefs and Guidance Note include: